 7. In Korean, Seoul means “capital city”

 Image via Ivan HermanSeoul is the capital of South Korea, and with a population of over 10 million, it’s a major metropolitan hub.
-In Korean, Seoul simply means “capital city” — quite a literal name for the city!
+In Korean, Seoul simply means “capital city” -- quite a literal name for the city!